How to apply for funding from the Nordic Council of Ministers

 Project process

-To facilitate the reporting on the project, our project process has three phases.
-Depending on where in the process the project is, on the following pages you can read more about the three phases and what documents are needed to complete each step.
-Select the option that best suits your project:
+To facilitate the reporting on the project, our project process has two phases.
+Depending on where in the process the project is, the following pages contain more information about the two phases and what documents are needed to complete each step.